joninvski/joninvski.github.io/_posts/2015-03-01-openvpn-cloud.md

 ---

-# Setup host on the cloud with docker
+### Setup host on the cloud with docker

+This post will give you the commands to install an openVpn server on digitalocean and how to configure a linux client.
+The post was heavilly based on DigitalOcean instruction: [How To Run OpenVPN in a Docker Container on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-run-openvpn-in-a-docker-container-on-ubuntu-14-04?utm_medium=social&utm_source=twitter&utm_campaign=openvpn_docker_ubuntu_tut&utm_content=image)

 1. If you don't have create a digital ocean account.
 They give you 10$ to start and have a great service.
 If you start a new account you can use my [referral link](https://www.digitalocean.com/?refcode=beed9a7630ab).

-2. Download docker-machine and create the remote host with docker
+2. Download docker-machine and create the remote host with docker:

     # Fetch docker machine
     wget https://github.com/docker/machine/releases/download/v0.1.0/docker-machine_linux-amd64 -O docker-machine && chmod a+x docker-machine